medevice-users/advocacy/amanda.markdown

 > I have a Medtronic Secura DR Cardioverter Defibrillator implanted for
 > primary prevention of SCA.
 >
 > I have a CareLink monitor, which continues to send transmissions.
-However= ,
+However,
-> I am not currently under the care of a cardiologist because I am uninsure= d,
+> I am not currently under the care of a cardiologist because I am uninsured,
 > and so I cannot ask my provider for my CareLink transmissions.
 >
-> I am aware that HIPAA guarantees my right to access my health information= ,
+> I am aware that HIPAA guarantees my right to access my health information,
 > and would like to request copies of all the device interrogation data
 > collected by Medtronic over CareLink since November 17, 2010.
 >